-About the list of the most dangerous snakes in Asia.
-The most poisonous snakes. occupies a place, lives in South and Southeast Asia
+List of the most dangerous snakes in Asia.
+The most poisonous snakes. occupies place, lives in South and Southeast Asia

 Millions of people are afraid of snakes, and it is no coincidence that this type of reptile can not only injure, but also kill.
-Many species have poison that can harm the human body.
-It belongs to the LD50 substances, which cause the death of every second.
+Many species have poison that can cause harm to the human body.
+It belongs to the LD50 substances, which cause the death of every second person.
 Who are the most dangerous snakes in the world?
 Where do they live?
 How do they look?
 What do they eat?

-We propose to consider the most dangerous reptiles, given the semi-lethal dose of a poisonous substance (LD50).
+We suggest you consider the most dangerous reptiles, taking into account the semi-lethal dose of the toxic substance (LD50).

 Top 10 most dangerous snakes in the world